-- 5.5.1 Where applicable, WADA Management will report to the CRC on the Signatory's implementation of the Reinstatement conditions, and the CRC will then make recommendations to WADA's Executive Committee as to whether or not the Signatory has satisfied those conditions and should be Reinstated. - 5.5.2 Where WADA's Executive Committee alleges that a Signatory has not yet satisfied its Reinstatement conditions and so should not yet be Reinstated, if the Signatory disputes that allegation, the dispute will be resolved by CAS in ISCCS January 2020 ordance with Code Article 24.1.10.
-In accordance with Code Article 2421.9 f 61 the CAS decision shall be applicable worldwide and shall be recognized, respected and given full effect by all other Signatories in accordance with their authority and within their respective spheres of responsibility.
+- 5.5.1 Where applicable, WADA Management will report to the CRC on the Signatory's implementation of the Reinstatement conditions, and the CRC will then make recommendations to WADA's Executive Committee as to whether or not the Signatory has satisfied those conditions and should be Reinstated. - 5.5.2 Where WADA's Executive Committee alleges that a Signatory has not yet satisfied its Reinstatement conditions and so should not yet be Reinstated, if the Signatory disputes that allegation, the dispute will be resolved by CAS in accordance with Code Article 24.1.10.
+In accordance with Code Article 24.1.9, the CAS decision shall be applicable worldwide and shall be recognized, respected and given full effect by all other Signatories in accordance with their authority and within their respective spheres of responsibility.